-Numerous economic and social barriers currently exist for people with disabilities.
+Numerous economic and social barriers currently exist for disabled people.
 A study by the United Nations found that about 97% of websites have access barriers.
-These digital barriers create an information famine, limiting employment and educational opportunities for people with disabilities around the world.
+These digital barriers create an information famine, limiting employment and educational opportunities for disabled people around the world.
 Technology exists to render digital information accessible.
 Blind individuals use software called screen readers that allow the content of websites, apps, and documents to be read aloud or displayed in Braille on a connected Braille device.
 Captioning on videos provides Deaf viewers access to audio content.
 Programming for accessibility allows a greater number of people to access your videos, webpages, articles, apps, and other information.

 Guidelines exist to help you make your information accessible.
-The Web Content Accessibility Guidelines 2.0 is a set of technical standards for making websites accessible to people with disabilities.
+The Web Content Accessibility Guidelines is a set of technical standards for making websites accessible.
 To design accessible mobile apps, refer to the iOS and Android accessibility guidelines for developers.
 Programming for accessibility generally does not change the appearance of websites and apps.
 The Americans with Disabilities Act forgives those companies for whom accessibility changes would amount to an undue burden.
-The ADA balances all interests, ensuring creativity in the tech industry while protecting access for Americans with disabilities.
+The ADA balances all interests, ensuring creativity in the tech industry while protecting access for disabled people.

 Organizations should work to create inclusive environments where all members can contribute their talents.
 Including disability in diversity training, increasing recruitment of members with disabilities, removing architectural barriers, communication barriers, and digital barriers will help your organization move in the right direction.

 Why did you decide to become a disability rights lawyer?

 As a Deafblind student in college, I witnessed advocates using the Americans with Disabilities Act (ADA) to change social attitudes.
-The National Federation of the Blind regularly referenced the ADA when explaining to technology developers why designing access for people with disabilities is a necessity and not some optional cherry atop the Silicon Valley sundaes.
+The National Federation of the Blind regularly referenced the ADA when explaining to technology developers why designing access for people with disabilities is a necessity.
 I heard how the National Association of the Deaf used the ADA to increase closed-captioning online, and how Disability Rights Advocates used the ADA to compel Target’s tech team to make target.com accessible to blind Americans.